The Quantified Cognition Lab

 May 31, 2024

-Dr. Emily Weichart will be presenting the lab’s recent work to explore partially-encoded stimulus representations and their impact on decision-making at the annual Context and Episodic Memory Symposium in Philadelphia, PA.
-Her talk is entitled: Gaze as a Direct Input to Encoding Structure in Models of Human Learning.
+I am excited to present the lab’s recent work to explore partially-encoded stimulus representations and their impact on decision-making at the annual Context and Episodic Memory Symposium in Philadelphia, PA!
+My talk is titled: Gaze as a Direct Input to Encoding Structure in Models of Human Learning.

 May 19, 2024